Relocation or Relocated Charts in Astrology

 The correct relocation chart to London, England would be as follows (many astrology software programs will calculate this for you):

-If we were to simply change the birth location to London, England without changing the birth time, we would produce the following chart, which would be WRONG.
-Please note that this is effectively a chart for a person born 5 hours earlier than the person in the example and yields different (earlier) planetary positions, which makes no sense and is incorrect:
+If we were to simply change the birth location to London, England without changing the birth time, we would produce the following chart, which would be INCORRECT.
+Please note that this is effectively a chart for a person born 5 hours earlier than the person in the example and yields different (earlier) planetary positions, which has no relevance to the person and is incorrect:

 However, if we wanted to manually create the relocated chart to London correctly, we would need to convert the actual birth time to the London, England zone (add 5 hours in this case) AND use the London, England birthplace to arrive at the following correct relocation chart:

 In sum, if you’re relocating a chart manually, it’s important to convert the birthtime to the new location’s time zone to preserve the moment in time of the birth.
 You always want to create a chart for the person for the same moment in time but in a different place–otherwise, the chart would have no relevance to its owner.
 In the above example, when it was 12 PM in Toronto, it was 5 PM in London–the same moment in time but in a different location.

 Note: you could also convert the birth time to GMT or UT and get the same results.
 Most software programs do this for you.